1935 Labour Party leadership election: Round 2

 With a clear majority, Attlee retained the party leadership.

+Deputy leadership ballot

+Greenwood was subsequently elected unopposed as Deputy Leader.

+Aftermath

 Herbert Morrison later claimed that he was denied the leadership of the Labour Party in the 1935 election by the votes of Labour MPs who were members of New Welcome Lodge.
 Morrison's backer Hugh Dalton made similar claims, and went further than Morrison by claiming to have been shown the summons for the meeting at which the voting was decided.

 Dalton believed that the members of New Welcome Lodge backed Arthur Greenwood, who was a member of the lodge, and then backed Clement Attlee in order to block Morrison.
-Greenwood was elected to replace Attlee as Deputy Leader.